KKolvin/CS411-Fall2022/README.txt

 	7. open your browser, and open the local website 'localhost:5000'

 	To enable debugger: "export FLASK_APP=app.py" "export FLASK_DEBUG=1" before running flask

+If port 5000 is occupied by another program, type "lsof -i tcp:5000" to check what ports there are, and then "kill PID" to free the program.